Mariners’ Scott Servais hits the reset button before win in home opener

 0 Runs allowed by Paxton in 13 innings this season.

 5 Mitch Haniger extended his hitting streak to five games.
-He is hitting .333 with three homers, and five RBI during that span.
+He is hitting .333 with three homers and five RBI during that span.

 7-4 The Mariners’ record in their past 11 home openers.
 They are 25-16 (.610) in 41 home openers overall.

-And they got it, 6-0 over the Astros in front of a restless, near-sellout crowd (the “near” no doubt a direct reflection of the Mariners’ 1-6 start) that didn’t hesitate to express its impatience when the Mariners blew a bases-loaded, no-out situation in the fourth.
+And they got it, 6-0 over the Astros in front of a restless, near-sellout crowd (the “near” no doubt a direct reflection of the Mariners’ 1-6 start) that didn’t hesitate to express its impatience when the Mariners blew a bases-loaded, no-out situation in the fourth inning.

 Most Read Stories